dheera/shoji-lamps/README.md

 # Lighting

 You have multiple options for lighting.
-The simplest is to skip printing the base and just place the lamp over an electronic candle.
+The simplest is to skip printing the base (it will hold together perfectly well without it) and just place the lamp over an electronic candle.
 (Don't use a real candle as your plastic is likely to melt, or worse, catch fire.)
 You can also make your own elaborate lighting setup -- the included base has a 5x5 grid of 10mm-spaced holes that you can use to screw in your PCB or other lighting design using M2.5 self-tapping plastic screws.

 # Filaments